Jump to content

 And my spirit is crying for leaving

 Taking things very literally, unless you're driving the top of Pike's Peak to start your hike, every trip into the mountains starts with a climb.
 This classic tune from Zeppelin starts with a contemplative tone, but steadily builds to leave you ready to tackle any mountain climb as you wonder just what Jimmy and Robert really meant with this collection of metaphorical lyrics.
-And it’s not uncommon for that classic and unmistakable intro to play in my mind as I start the climb to the top of one of those ominous, offtrail high mountain passes with peaks shrouded among the clouds.
+And it’s not uncommon for that classic and unmistakable intro from Stairway to Heaven to play in my mind as I start the climb to the top of one of those ominous, offtrail high mountain passes with peaks shrouded among the clouds.

-Band on the Run – Paul McCartney and Wings, 1973
+Band on the Run

 Well the night was falling as the desert world